Preparing for Your Session | What to Expect During Your Session | What to Expect After Your Session

 Useful information about your personal history include medical records or test results pertaining to the disease of concern; biopsy results and tumor evaluations; and/or reports of diagnostic imaging studies such as X-rays, MRIs and ultrasounds.

-Basic details about your relatives (parents, grandparents, aunts and uncles, cousins, siblings, nieces and nephews) are also important.
+Basic details about your relatives (parents, grandparents, aunts and uncles, cousins, siblings, nieces and nephews) are also important for a genetic counseling session.
 Specifics may include current age and health status, or age at death and cause of death.

 Consider asking a family member or friend to join you when you visit the Center for Medical Genetics.
 Family members can often fill in the gaps about your family history.
 We review a great deal of technical information.
 A support person can provide another set of “ears” and additional perspective on the options available to you.